martinjpratt/Augmented-Reality-Ice-Sheet/README.md

 ![alt text](https://miro.medium.com/max/4796/1*utP0VPFetrz6ZUi9vtYlDQ.png "AR systems for iOS and Android")

 Currently the app is still in beta and not released on the app stores at this time.
-As such any person wanting to install the app on their own mobile device will need to download the MobileAR branch, build a new version in Unity and then deploy it to their development device using XCode or Android Studio.
+As such any person wanting to install the app on their own mobile device will need to download the MobileAR branch, build a new version in Unity targeting iOS or Android, and then deploy it to their development device using XCode or Android Studio.

 ## HoloLens